microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

                                     product_description )), CHAR(13)))
     ```

-    2) A section that calls the new chat completion stored procedure and provides it with the products retrieved from the database to help ground the answer.
+    b) A section that calls the new chat completion stored procedure and provides it with the products retrieved from the database to help ground the answer.

     ```SQL-nocopy
     exec [SalesLT].[prompt_answer] @text, @products_json, @answer output;
     ```

-1. Copy and run the following SQL in a blank query editor in Microsoft Fabric:
+1. Copy and run the following SQL in a new query window:

     ```SQL-notype